federica-uiux/federica-uiux/README.md

 <p>👀 I’m a product designer interested in AI, videogames, tv-shows and movies. <br>

-I try to build nice, healthy and hassle-free collaboration with the developers I work with.
-A
+I try to build nice, healthy and hassle-free collaboration with the developers I work with. <br>
 <img src="https://cdn.memes.com/up/71558571535638926/i/1612078398956.jpg" width="30%">